ayushmudgal/mcp-ping-pong-example/README.md

-A simple MCP ping pong implementation.
+# MCP ping pong example

 For more info on the MCP protocol, please check out: